Why You Still Need a Real Therapist (Even with All the AI in the World)

 Many of the wounds we carry didn’t happen in isolation.
 They happened in relationships—through neglect, betrayal, absence, misunderstanding.
 And because those wounds were formed in connection, they often need connection to be healed.

-AI can give you insight, sure.
+AI can give you insight, yes.
 But it can’t give you attunement.
-It can’t feel that moment where you’re about to shut down and gently say, “I’m still here.
-We can go slow.”It can’t hold space for your silence or sit with your story when it's raw and messy and unfinished.
+It can’t feel that moment where you’re about to shut down, it can not sense tears in your eyes, it can’t have its heart strings pulled as you share your story.

 There is something profoundly healing about being seen by another person who isn’t judging you, fixing you, or hurrying you along.
 A therapist bears witness to your pain, your resilience, your growth.
 They remind you of who you are when you forget.